 Step 2: Check Your Theme and Apps

-Most modern Shopify themes support large variant sets, but if you’re using custom themes or older apps, test them first to ensure they can handle the new variant structure.
-Make sure all variant selectors, such as color swatches and dropdown menus, work smoothly.
+Most modern Shopify themes support large variant sets, but if you’re using custom themes or older apps, test them first.
+Make sure all variant selectors, such as color swatches and dropdown menus, work smoothly when there are hundreds of options to choose from.

 Step 3: Optimize for Speed and Usability

-While Shopify’s infrastructure is designed to handle thousands of variants, large product pages with too many images or scripts might slow down your site.
-Optimize images, use lazy loading, and review how variants are displayed to ensure fast loading times.
+While Shopify’s infrastructure is designed to handle thousands of variants, large product pages with too many images might slow down your site.
+Note: Shopify now enforces a 250-media limit per product. * Optimize images and use lazy loading.

 Step 4: Update Backend Systems